santiagojosa/decont/README.md

 ## How to run this pipeline

+This pipeline runs the process with the bonus exercises implemented.
+It must be executed from the top-level directory of the project.

+FIRST OF ALL!!!
+After cloning the repository, create a conda environment using

+conda env create -f envs/decont.yaml

 This pipeline takes three arguments: file with urls to download, url of contaminants, and a filter for filtering out contaminants list.

 Example:

 bash scripts/pipeline.sh data/urls https://bioinformatics.cnio.es/data/courses/decont/contaminants.fasta.gz "small nuclear"